Animal Welfare & Ethics:

 Plasvacc’s directors and employees are wholly committed to ensuring the health and welfare of our donor animals.
-Plasvacc adheres to a strict set of health standards throughout the entire plasma collection process and the welfare of our livestock is never compromised.
-As a USDA licensed commercial producer of blood plasma for veterinary use, our facilities, livestock and products are subject to rigorous quality checks, in addition to our own commitment to the health and well-being of our livestock.
+Plasvacc adheres to a strict set of health standards throughout the entire plasma collection process and the welfare of our donors is never compromised.

-An independent Animal Ethics Committee (AEC) has approved all of our activities involving animals used as donors of blood products.
+An independent Animal Ethics Committee (AEC) has approved all our activities involving animals used as donors of blood products.
 It is a Department of Agriculture committee constituted in accordance with the requirements of the code.
 They monitor the care and use of our donor animals with annual physical inspections and regular reports on donors submitted by Plasvacc veterinary surgeons.
-The committee is comprised of a minimum of:
+The committee comprises a minimum of:

 - A person with qualifications in veterinary science and with experience relevant to the activities of the institution